Planetbiru/MagicObject/tutorial.md

 }
 ```

+**10. findBy**

-* findBy &raquo; search multiple record data from database by any column values.
+&raquo; search multiple record data from database by any column values.
 This method require database connection.

 Method type: magic